lando/lando/docs/tutorials/wordpress.md

 Once you've initialized the `.lando.yml` file for your app you should commit it to your repository.
 This will allow you to forgo the `lando init` step in subsequent clones.

-If you want to try a composer based installation, you can use the [example above](https://github.com/kalabox/lando/tree/master/examples/wordpress) to get started.
+If you want to try a Composer-based installation, you can use the [example above](https://github.com/kalabox/lando/tree/master/examples/wordpress) to get started.

 Starting Your Site
 ------------------